GeekyAnts/native-base-docs/docs/customize/Button.md

 ##### With Variables

-With the <code>variable.js</code> file you can modify the variable values passed to the theme of the Button component.<br />
+With the <code>variable.js</code> file, you can modify the variable values passed to the theme of the Button component.<br />
-Say value of <code>btnTextSize</code> to change the fontSize of the Text in Button.
+For example, if you want to change the button's font size, you would use  <code>btnTextSize</code> and set it to a value.

 *Syntax*